-An aura is a persistent spiritual effect on a character, item, or location that has an effect on those who experience it.
+An aura is a persistent effect on a character, item, or location that influences anyone who experiences it.
 The type of aura determines when its influence is felt.
 Most auras include a roleplaying effect based on the power that caused the aura.
 The easiest way for an Imperial citizen to create an aura is using a liao ceremony and the appropriate skill.

 People experience auras in different ways - some talk in terms of an effect "settling onto them" like a mantle or cloak, others talk about it "welling up" from deep within them and filling them with its power.

 - The roleplaying effects of an aura are strongest in the first few minutes after it takes effect

 - Players should be influenced by the effects at key dramatic moments, rather than stress about roleplaying them throughout the event